 [ → Random Page ]

-It is for discussing and posting notes and solutions to Sunday Times Brainteaser puzzles.
+The site is for discussing and posting notes and solutions to the Teaser puzzles (formerly Brainteaser and Brain-Teaser) published in The Sunday Times.

 My current sources are:

-- Puzzles from 1961 (the first numbered Teaser puzzle) onwards.
+- Puzzles from 1961 (the first numbered Brain-Teaser puzzle) onwards.

 - Other puzzles that I find interesting.

-If there are other puzzles you would like me to include please get in touch.
+If there are other Teaser puzzles you would like me to include please get in touch.

 To be notified when new puzzles are posted enter your email in the Subscribe box on the right.